dvrzan/dvrzan.github.io/Content/posts/2023/02/card-view-swiftui.md

 Please feel free to reach out on [Twitter](https://twitter.com/dvrzan) if you have any questions, comments, or feedback.

-Thank you for reading and happy reviewing!
+Thank you for reading and happy coding!